AshutoshVJTI/esg-ai/README.md

-# 🌱 Carbon Emissions Compliance AI
+# 🌱 Reggie - AI-Powered ESG Compliance Platform

 > **A comprehensive AI-powered platform for ESG (Environmental, Social, and Governance) compliance analysis and reporting**